Dexter Milk & Meat Productivity

 The names used for individual beef cuts can change, not just from country to country, but from suburb to suburb.
 Try going into your local butchers and asking for a wing-roast.
 Unless you are talking to the actual butcher (most good butchers will be aware of every possible name), the salesperson will look at you strangely and ask “A what?”
 It is not a common cut; possibly the commercial meat trade finds it more viable to slice it into the more common scotch fillet steaks or scotch cutlets.
 Yet a Dexter wing-roast marinated and spit-roasted is definitely manna from heaven, providing melt-in-the-mouth meat as well as delicious sticky ribs to gnaw on.

 The chart below is merely a summary of the individual cuts from a side of beef.
-There are a number of charts available, with included cooking-method guides; we have compiled and merged a few for your convenience which can be downloaded here.
+There are a number of charts available, with included cooking-method guides; contact us if you would like some assistance in finding an appropriate chart.
 When having your own beef processed, there are other things to take into account, such as what and how much you will have minced or formed into sausages or sausage mince for meatloaves; whether to keep the tail either as dog bones or for ox-tail soup; whether the tongue is large enough to warrant pickling; whether to salt the silverside or keep it fresh for slow pot-roasting; whether to have t-bone steaks or more porterhouse/eye-fillet.

 For recipes and cooking guides for individual cuts visit our Recipes section.